-Application # INFR6.1-15517 Title A CIRM Shared Resource Facility for Modeling (as written by the · · · · · · · · · · · · · · · · · · · applicant) Project Objective This CIRM-funded Shared Resources Lab is in a rural, geographically isolated and (as written by the medically underserved county of California.
-By partnering with major medical research applicant) institutions with existing SRL laboratories it will provide access to state of the art research - 1- 1 and training opportunities.
-Summarv This Shared Resource Laboratory for Human Stem Cell-Based Modeling (SRL-hSC) will (as written by the offer education, training and access to stem cell-based techniques and models of human applicant) disease in one of the most remote, medically underserved regions of the state.
-The project , , goals are to 1.) diversify the cohort of stem cell researchers in the state; 2.) accelerating discoveries in regenerative medicine; 3.) support reproducibility of stem cell-based modeling experiments within and across laboratories; and 4.) increase awareness and access to cellular based therapies to the diverse rural communities of our region.
-It will achieve these goals by providing: - Hands-on training in the routine subculture and characterization of human pluripotent cell lines and the creation and use of stem cell-based models Cell culture facilities to conduct stem cell-based modeling experiments - Facilities for researchers interested in reproducing experiments performed in their home laboratories - Professional development opportunities for clinicians interested in addressing health inequities by creating access to cellular based therapies and clinical trials - Educational workshops for local high school and college students interested in understanding the applications of stem cell biology and career opportunities. - High-cost and highly specialized technologies needed for stem cell-based modeling - Well characterized, unmodified and modified hPSC collections, locally and by shipment - Partially or fully differentiated stem cell-based models, locally and by shipment As part of the statewide CIRM network, it will also contribute to the advancement of standards and reproducibility of stem cell-based models.
-Statement of Benefit I ne facility will support educational programs designed to increase the regenerative to California medicine workforce, provide an advanced cellular techniques course to investigators (as whiteh by the infoughout the state, and bring education and awareness about the power of regenerative applicant) members 8,12 student in the public scheele, physicians and clinical researchers Funds Paguastad FWG V0,000,227 Recommendation Process Vote All EWG members upanimously affirmed that "The review was scientifically rigorous, there FIDCESS VOLE Air was sufficient time for all view monits to be beard and the scores reflect the recommendation of the FWG " Patient advocate members unanimously affirmed that "The review was carried out in a fair manner and was free from undue bias."
+Application # INFR6.1-15517 Title A CIRM Shared Resource Facility for Modeling (as written by the applicant) TI: OIDM ( 1 101 1D 11 11 11 11 11 11 11 11 11 11 11 11 Project Objective (as written by the This CIRM-funded Shared Resources Lab is in a rural, geographically isolated and medically underserved county of California.
+By partnering with major medical research applicant) institutions with existing SRL laboratories it will provide access to state of the art research арріїсант) and training opportunities.
+Summary This Shared Resource Laboratory for Human Stem Cell-Based Modeling (SRL-hSC) will (as written by the offer education, training and access to stem cell-based techniques and models of human applicant) disease in one of the most remote, medically underserved regions of the state.
+The project goals are to 1.) diversify the cohort of stem cell researchers in the state; 2.) accelerating discoveries in regenerative medicine; 3.) support reproducibility of stem cell-based modeling experiments within and across laboratories; and 4.) increase awareness and access to cellular based therapies to the diverse rural communities of our region.
+It will achieve these goals by providing: - Hands-on training in the routine subculture and characterization of human pluripotent cell lines and the creation and use of stem cell-based models - Cell culture facilities to conduct stem cell-based modeling experiments - Facilities for researchers interested in reproducing experiments performed in their home laboratories - Professional development opportunities for clinicians interested in addressing health inequities by creating access to cellular based therapies and clinical trials - Educational workshops for local high school and college students interested in understanding the applications of stem cell biology and career opportunities. - High-cost and highly specialized technologies needed for stem cell-based modeling - Well characterized, unmodified and modified hPSC collections, locally and by shipment - Partially or fully differentiated stem cell-based models, locally and by shipment As part of the statewide CIRM network, it will also contribute to the advancement of standards and reproducibility of stem cell-based models.
+Statement of Benefit The facility will support educational programs designed to increase the regenerative to California medicine workforce, provide an advanced cellular techniques course to investigators (as written by the throughout the state, and bring education and awareness about the power of regenerative applicant) medicine and the potential of cellular therapies to meet unmet medical needs to community members, 8-12 student in the public schools, physicians and clinical researchers.
+Funds Requested \$5,398,227 FWG Tier 1: warrants funding Recommendation Process Vote All FWG members unanimously affirmed that "The review was scientifically rigorous, there was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the FWG."
+Patient advocate members unanimously affirmed that "The review was carried out in a fair manner and was free from undue bias."